SrisaiReddy/InvictusAssignment/README.md

 ```
 https://invictusassignment.netlify.app/
 ```
-> and this project is designed to be a responsive site.
+> and This Project is designed to be a Responsive Site.
 So, the view of mobile would differ from desktop.
-Make sure to check both of them.
+Please make sure to check both of them.

 ## Functions
 ### Predefined URL